cto-ai/sdk-js/README.md

 Take `type`, `name`, `message`, `choices`[, `filter`, `validate`, `default`] properties. `default` is expected to be an Array of the checked choices value.

 Choices marked as `{checked: true}` will be checked by default.
+Choices marked as `{mandatory: true}` will be checked and unselectable by default.

+Choices with `helpInfo` property provided will have toggable help info displayed. `helpInfo` property takes in `strings`.
 Choices whose property `disabled` is truthy will be unselectable.
 If `disabled` is a string, then the string will be outputted next to the disabled choice, otherwise it'll default to `"Disabled"`.
 The `disabled` property can also be a synchronous function receiving the current answers as argument and returning a boolean or a string.

 ![Checkbox prompt](https://cdn.rawgit.com/SBoudrias/Inquirer.js/28ae8337ba51d93e359ef4f7ee24e79b69898962/assets/screenshots/checkbox.svg)